NativeSatoshi/CoopaAssistant/README.md

 > **"Bridging the gap between AI Intelligence and Data Permanence."**

-CoopaASI is a sovereign digital assistant that provides users with an encrypted, eternal vault on the **Arweave Permaweb**.
-By utilizing **Polygon Mainnet** for secure identity and **Google Gemini 1.5 Pro** for multimodal analysis, CoopaASI ensures your memories and data are not just stored, but are searchable and accessible for generations.
+CoopaAssistant is a sovereign digital assistant that provides users with an encrypted, eternal vault on the **Arweave Permaweb**.
+By utilizing **Polygon Mainnet** for secure identity and **Google Gemini 1.5 Pro** for multimodal analysis, CoopaAssistant ensures your memories and data are not just stored, but are searchable and accessible for generations.

 ---